kuromimi/youtube-mute-skip/README.md

 # Youtube mute-skip Reiwa-latest version

 Firefox Addon mutes ads and gives you meditation time and clicks "Skip" button automatically.
 This is not an Ad blocker.
+Tested on Firefox146.0 (as of 2026/Jan/1st).

 This Addon is based on the following Addons:
 - https://github.com/eperezcosano/yt-ad-autoskipper